 Lastly, they will explain the process for repairing the failed part or fixing the trouble.
 If you choose that air conditioning repair is better for you than buying an upgraded A/C system, the repairman will order any parts necessary and schedule your new appointment to fix the air conditioner.
 Or, if the part needed is already available on their van, they will begin the air conditioning repair work with your go-ahead.

 Keep in mind that throughout Voorhees your HVAC equipment is in good hands with Atmostemp Service Experts.
-Our repairmen are NATE-certified and have received extensive background checks so you can feel confident with the technicians we send into your home.
+Our repairmen are ACE-certified and have received extensive background checks so you can feel confident with the technicians we send into your home.
 If you ever come across any questions about your air conditioning system or what to expect with your air conditioning repair, give us a call 24/7 at 856-310-4824 and we’ll be happy to explain the process.